JKahtava/RepData_PeerAssessment1/PA1_template.md

 ### Comparison of central tendencies

 It turns out that the mean number of daily steps is the same for both approaches at 10766.
 On the other hand, there is a very small difference in the median number of daily steps is at 10765 and 10766.
-This is understandable because in the second approach we hav added new values to the dataset even though they concentrate around the mean.
+This is understandable because in the second approach we have added new values to the dataset even though they concentrate around the mean.
 When the median and mean values for the original dataset with missing values are compared to these, we can see that the left-skewed characteristics of the distribution disappears (due to imputing NAs with average values).

 ```
 ##   centraltendency withNAs imputedNAsRemoved imputedNAsAveraged